lsankar4033/surrogeth/client/README.md

 if (relayers.length > 0) {
   const fee = await client.getRelayerFee(relayers[0]);

-  // ... construct transaction using fee -> tx: {to, data, value}
+  // ... construct transaction using fee -> tx: {to, data, value}.
+If this tx is to be used in the burn
+  // registry, it *must* be sent to the deployed RelayerForwarder contract

   const txHash = await client.submitTx(tx, relayers[0]);
 }